 When was the last time you ran around the house naked?
 In countries that have cold winters, your power bill will need to rise as a Sphynx needs to be warm all of the time (not just when humans are in the house).
 If you don't leave the heaters on, then you will need to purchase a heated cat igloo or make sure they have a warm bed with pillows that gets plenty of sun.

-Lastly, you must be able to love your hairless companion even when they:
+Lastly, you must be able to love your hairless companion even when:

-- don't cover their poop in the kitty litter
+- they don't cover their poop in the kitty litter;

-- let an eyewatering fart go when you are cuddling them in front of the guests and explaining how gorgeous they are as a breed
+- or let an eyewatering fart go when you are cuddling them in front of the guests and explaining how gorgeous they are as a breed.

 But if you can, then welcome to the most loyal, gentle, and affectionate breed in the cat family!